 Lowering Borrowing Costs

-The current section focuses on strategies businesses can implement to reduce the expenses associated with borrowing, thereby increasing their profitability and financial stability.
+The current section focuses on strategies businesses can implement to reduce the expenses associated with borrowing, thereby increasing their profitability and financial stability

-One such strategy is currency swaps, which involves exchanging one currency for another at a predetermined exchange rate.
+One such strategy is currency swaps, which involves central bank exchanging one currency for another at a predetermined exchange rate.
 This allows businesses to borrow in a foreign currency with lower interest rates than they could secure domestically.

 Another benefit of currency swaps is that they allow businesses to match their assets and liabilities more effectively.
 For example, if a company has borrowed in a foreign currency but generates most of its revenue in its domestic currency, it could use a currency swap to convert the debt into its domestic currency.